matiasrodlo/full-stack-engineer/README.md

 ### 2. Overview of Web Development

-Get an overview of the field of web development to understand what you’ll be studying.
+Get an overview of the field of web development to understand what you'll be studying.

 ### 3. Fundamentals of HTML